Volume Indicator

 Key Takeaways

-- Volume indicators analyze the number of shares or contracts traded to gauge market activity.
+- Volume indicators analyze the number of shares or contracts traded to gauge the level of market participation and interest.

 - Common examples include On-Balance Volume (OBV), Volume RSI, and Volume Weighted Average Price (VWAP).